pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 - **Total Credits** - Sum of all credit entries
 - **Balance** - Should always be $0 (debits = credits)

+### Export Formats

+Premium clubs can export accounting transactions in multiple formats optimized for different accounting software:

-### CSV Export
+#### CSV Export (General Purpose)

 Export to CSV in standard double-entry format for import into:
-- QuickBooks Desktop or Online
+- QuickBooks Online
 - Xero
-- Sage
+- Excel
 - Other accounting software

 The CSV export includes additional columns not shown in the on-screen report, specifically designed for accounting software integration.